tucs7/WS-MOQA/README.md

-# nanobody_MOQA
+# VHH_MOQA

-nanobody_MOQA is a framework for multiobjective optimization of nanobody CDR1,2,3 loop properties using QUBO samplers.
+nanobody_MOQA is a framework for multiobjective optimization of antibody properties using QUBO samplers.

 # Install